bjesuiter/deno_fresh_playground/README.md

   }
 ```

+### Important: Refresh Dependencies when linking directly to git!

+Run `deno task recache` to delete the old deno.lock file and generate a new one with the newest dependencies available in git!
+This is needed, because `deno cache --reload` would fail with an error, when the file hashes in git have been changed to the previous time the lockfile has been generated!

 ### Useful Fresh URls for testing

 (Replace the branch name at the end with the branch you want to try)